UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Teleport/README.md

 We have the option of installing Teleport on the System, or as a Container.

+**Notice**: The Host should have > 1 CPU and 4 - 6 GB of memory to function properly.
 ### System Install
 This is taken from the <a href="https://goteleport.com/docs/installation/">Teleport documentation</a>.